 The solution to eating healthy and transporting your belongings while taking care of the planet.

 Lino & Linette are the first linen bulk bags, fully biodegradable and made in Belgium.

 Our bulk bag are resistant and locally produced, from yarn to final confection, that guarantees transparency.

 One of our commitments is to reduce pollution levels in natural environments by reinventing everyday objects that are plastic-free and using natural and ecological materials, produced without irrigation or pesticides.

-Concerned about the conservation of our environment and know-how, we work locally and in an artisanal way using natural organic materials that are resistant and produced in short circuit.
+Concerned about the preservation of the environment, know-how and working conditions throughout the textile industry, we work locally with certified natural materials, resistant and produced in short circuit.